land-code/snap-link/README.md

 ## Setup
 > [!NOTE]
-> You can use `npm` if you want, but the PR should upload the `pnpm-lock.yaml` to work with our CI.
+> You can use `npm` if you want to test something, but if you want to contribute you should use `pnpm`.
+This is because the `pnpm-lock.yaml` needs to be up to date to work with our CI.
 - Install dependencies:
   ```bash
   pnpm install